asus4/tf-lite-unity-sample/README.md

 Porting of ["TensorFlow Lite Examples"](https://www.tensorflow.org/lite/examples) to Unity. and some utilities for Unity.

+Tested on
-Tested on macOS / iOS / Android / Ubuntu / Windows
+- macOS / iOS / Android / Ubuntu / Windows
-Unity 2019.3.3f1
+- Unity 2019.3.3f1
-TensorFlow 2.2.0
+- TensorFlow 2.2.0

+Please install [Git-LFS](https://git-lfs.github.com/) to build for iOS

 ## How to build tensorflow lite for Unity